M2 Portfolio Requirements

 Each student will deliver a 5 minute slide presentation in front of your instructors.

-- A student who will repeat the current module uses their presentation time to explore why they struggled, discuss the lessons learned, and lay out a plan for what will be different next time.
+- A student who will repeat the current module should use their presentation time to explore why they struggled, discuss the lessons learned, and lay out a plan for what will be different next time.

 - A student who is repeating unsuccessfully and will leave the program is excused from the presentation and can use the entire portfolio time for feedback and discussion.